 Should I stop taking my birth control pill if I think I’m pregnant?

-Even if you just suspect you may be pregnant on birth control, you should stop taking your birth control until you confirm you are not.
-Remember, if you miss even one pill you are more likely to become pregnant if you have unprotected sex assuming you are not already pregnant.
+Even if you just suspect you may be pregnant on birth control, you should stop taking your birth control until you confirm you aren’t.
+Remember, if you miss even one pill you are more likely to become pregnant if you have unprotected sex assuming you aren’t already pregnant.
 Missing more than a day can lessen the effectiveness of birth control up to seven days even after resumed use.
 You should use a back up method in the meantime.

 Are there any risks to my baby if I become pregnant on the birth control?